A Beautiful Burst Of Nutrition

 Helps lower blood pressure

-High blood pressure is one the main contributing factors for heart attacks and strokes.
+High blood pressure is one of the main contributing factors for heart attacks and strokes.
 Studies show that drinking at least 150ml of pomegranate juice for two weeks daily results in a significant decrease in blood pressure.
 Similar studies have revealed that consuming pomegranate arils regularly drastically reduces systolic blood pressure, thereby reducing the risk of cardiovascular disease and arterial plaque buildup.

 Delicious ways to use Pomegranate